jagtarsingh7/Construction-Freelance-Update/README.md

 # Freelance Web App
 https://virdicon.com/

-This is a web application built with React that utilizes serverless cloud functions and the Twilio API for text messages.
+This is a full-stack web application built with React and TypeScript.
+It utilizes serverless cloud functions and the Twilio API for text messages.
 The website is deployed on virdicon.com and includes various animations and parallax effects created using React Spring.

 ## Features